cartrawler/cartrawler.github.io/docs/ios/apis/bestDailyRates.md

 CarTrawlerSDK.sharedInstance().requestBestDailyRate(params)
 ```
 ---
-The best daily rate (price and currency) will be returned in the CarTrawlerSDKDelegate function didReceiveBestDailyRate.
+The best daily rate (price and currency) will be returned in the `CarTrawlerSDKDelegate` function `didReceiveBestDailyRate`.

 #### Receive best daily rates sample code